wangw-david/kolla-ceph/README.md

 ``Note:
 1.Mainly modify the information of docker regisry.
-2.We can control the fixed version number with ceph_release.``
+2.We can control the fixed ceph version and release number with ceph_version and ceph_release.``

 ### Run the build script